ItaiWeyl/Snake/README.md

 How to Play:

-To play the game, follow these steps:
+To play the game, follow the next steps:

 Execute the game_display.py file with system arguments to initiate the game: python game_display.py